-Skin tissue causes retention or release of heat depending on the outside of body temperature for regulating body temperature.
-It is done by regulation blood flow to skin especially of the extremities.
+Skin tissue causes retention or release of heat depending on the outside temperature for regulating body temperature.
+It is done by regulation of blood flow to the skin especially of the extremities.

-This is achieved by the skin’s natural heat conductivity and loss of heat from the evaporation of sweat, convection from cutaneous vessels.
+This is achieved by the skin’s natural heat conductivity and loss of heat from the evaporation of sweat and convection from cutaneous vessels.

 The thermoregulatory center in the hypothalamus controls vasoconstriction and vasodilatation of cutaneous vessels through the sympathetic nervous system.